 Public Charge

-Some people avoid using the public benefits that they are eligible for because they think it will prevent them from getting a green card or becoming a citizen.
+Some people avoid using the public benefits that they are eligible for because they think it will prevent them from getting/keeping a green card or becoming a citizen.

-The truth is that many immigrants are eligible for public benefits and can enroll without impacting their immigration status.
+The truth is that many immigrants are eligible for public benefits and can enroll without impacting their current or future immigration status.

 Stay connected with trusted sources of information to learn about any changes to benefits eligibility or to the public charge test.